gnucoop/formconv/README.md

 Ajf forms have the peculiarity of being organized in slides, which has implications on how groups are handled.
 Top-level groups are translated to slides, while inner groups are translated to ajf group nodes.
-When the form contains ungrouped questions, the whole form will be wrapped in a single group/slide.
+Every question must belong to a slide and ungrouped questions will result in an error.

 ## Repeats